GEF Grants Given

 Over the past 10 years, the GEF has granted close to ONE MILLION, FIVE HUNDRED THOUSAND DOLLARS to Germantown Schools.

-Because of initiatives and events like Friend of the Foundation (formerly Fill the Fountain of Knowledge) water bill campaign, Yoga on the Field, GEF’s first annual Stampede 5K & Color run, 2nd annual Golf Tournament and the very successful Treasures for Teachers campaign, the foundation has been able to give back more than $128,000 in grants & gifts to not only the STEM departments but to fine arts, the SPED department, libraries and to individual classroom teachers in 2016.
+Because of initiatives and events like the Friend of the Foundation water bill campaign, our annual GMSD Stampede, and the very successful Treasures for Teachers campaign, the foundation has been able to give back more than $150,000 in grants & gifts to not only the STEM departments but to fine arts, the SPED department, libraries and to individual classroom teachers.

 2019 Grants: $61,614

 - Coding in the Classroom---Farmington---$4998

 - “Exceptional Students AAC Devices & APP Licenses”-All 5 Schools $11,000.00

 - “Modern Learning Environment 1.1” Houston Middle School $8,847.43

 - “Lights, Camera, Teach” – Dogwood Elementary $4,490.00